 5. Consider starting with a pop-up, food truck, or catering business first.

 Many restaurateurs get their feet wet with pop-up restaurants, food trucks, or catering businesses before investing in a brick and mortar restaurant.

-Pop-up restaurants are a low-cost way to test out running a mini-restaurant business.
-Pop-up restaurants are temporary restaurants hosted in various spaces like existing restaurants, bars, abandoned arcades, bowling alleys, theaters, or even chef's homes.
+Pop-up restaurants are temporary restaurants hosted in various spaces like existing restaurants, bars, abandoned arcades, bowling alleys, theaters, or even chef's homes and are a low-cost way to test out running a mini-restaurant business.

 6. Ask your landlord for options.

-When you find restaurant real estate, ask your landlord what your options are regarding the restaurant buildout.
-Your landlord may reduce your rates if you offer him a share of your restaurant.
-He or she may also offer a tenant improvement allowance.
-Often referred to as TIA or TI in a letter of intent or lease agreement, the tenant improvement allowance is typically a dollar amount multiplied by the square footage or size of the space.
+Another way to go about the process is by finding a location first.
+Then, when you find restaurant real estate, ask your landlord what your options are regarding the restaurant buildout.
+In some cases, your landlord may reduce your rates if you offer them a share of your restaurant.
+They may also offer a tenant improvement allowance — often referred to as TIA or TI in a letter of intent or lease agreement, the tenant improvement allowance is typically a dollar amount multiplied by the square footage or size of the space.

-Many restaurants have contentious relationships with their landlords.
-Make sure, up front, that everything is in writing, and if you can, work with a lawyer or restaurant real estate adviser to request a tenant improvement allowance in the letter of intent.
+Unfortunately, there is a stigma that many restaurants have contentious relationships with their landlords.
+To avoid having anything less than a pleasant relationship with yours, make sure, up front, that everything is in writing, and if you can, work with a lawyer or restaurant real estate adviser to request a tenant improvement allowance in the letter of intent.

 7. See if your local restaurant association can help.

-Finally, ask your local restaurant association.
-Many local restaurant associations have forums where restaurateurs can ask for advice about loans and funding from fellow restaurateurs, as well as links to local restaurant consultants who can help you navigate the restaurant funding space.
+Restaurant associations were created to support local food businesses, and many have forums where restaurateurs can ask for advice about loans and funding from fellow restaurateurs, as well as links to local restaurant consultants who can help you navigate the restaurant funding space.

-Other local groups may help you meet people with similar passions.
-Rotary, for example joins people from all continents and cultures to exchange ideas while making a difference around the world.
+Other local groups, like rotary, for example, joins people from all continents and cultures to exchange ideas while making a difference around the world.